PersonHood/OpSec/README.md

 # OpSec

-Day-to-day use of modern interconnected devices reveal more about an individual than may be understood.
+Day-to-day use of modern interconnected devices reveals more about an individual than may be understood.

 This collection of operational security information will